Are you an investor who wants to maximize your investment portfolio?

 Interpretation & Analysis

-A higher or lower ratio may be adequate depending on the stability within the organization.
+On the other hand, a lower dividend cover may be adequate depending on the stability within the organization.

-A dividend cover that is consistently below 1.5 would be a cause for concern as it would suggest to investors that the business may not be able to maintain the level of dividends should anything have an adverse effect on its profitability in the future.
+A dividend coverage ratio that consistently falls below 1.5 would be a cause for concern, as it would suggest that the business may not be able to maintain the level of dividends if anything has an adverse effect on its profitability in the future.

 Cautions & Further Explanation

 The dividend cover ratio is an important metric used by investors to determine the sustainability of a company's dividends to common shareholders.

 It is calculated by dividing a company's net income by the annual dividend paid out to shareholders.